nilomr/canopy.app/README.md

-# Canopy Tree Species Segmentation Viewer
+# Canopy species segmentation viewer

 An interactive web application for visualizing tree species segmentation data.
 Built with SvelteKit and TypeScript, this viewer allows researchers and users to explore detailed tree crown species identification data.